Caldarie/flutter_tflite_audio/README.md

   2. https://github.com/tensorflow/tensorflow/issues/44997

 **BE AWARE:** Google's Teachable Machine requires [select tensorflow operators](https://www.tensorflow.org/lite/guide/ops_select#using_bazel_xcode) to work.
 This feature is experimental and will increase the overall size of your app.
+If you wish to reduce the overall footprint of your app, it's recommended that you build your model using the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio)

 Also, you will need to manually implement this feature on your [podfile - step 4](https://github.com/Caldarie/flutter_tflite_audio#ios-installation--permissions) and [build gradle - step 3](https://github.com/Caldarie/flutter_tflite_audio#android-installation--permissions)

-If you wish to reduce the overall footprint of your app, it's recommended that you build your model using the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio)

- Be sure to follow **step 4** correctly, under

 ## How to add tflite_audio as a dependency:
 1. Add `tflite_audio` as a [dependency in your pubspec.yaml file]